FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

-# Flashpoint Secure Player 1.0.2
+# Flashpoint Secure Player 1.0.3
-This application attempts to solve common compatibility or portability issues posed by browser plugins on Windows for the purpose of playback in BlueMaxima's Flashpoint.
+This player attempts to solve common compatibility or portability issues posed by browser plugins on Windows for the purpose of playback in BlueMaxima's Flashpoint.

 It is compatible with Windows 7, Windows 8, Windows 8.1 and Windows 10, and requires .NET Framework 4.5.
 If you are on Windows 8.1 or Windows 10, or if you are on Windows 7/8 and have updates enabled, you already have .NET Framework 4.5.
 Otherwise, you may [download .NET Framework 4.5.](http://www.microsoft.com/en-us/download/details.aspx?id=30653)

 The Flashpoint Secure Player is an advanced application that makes modifications temporarily for only the duration required.
 It could be described as a "weak sandbox," in that it makes real changes to the computer the application is running on, but will revert these changes as soon as they are no longer needed.

 It is driven by a model consisting of two concepts: Modes and Modifications.
 The Modes and Modifications are set either via the command line or a configuration file.
 The configuration files may be hosted on the Flashpoint Server, making it easy to integrate into the existing Flashpoint curation flow.
-A number of sample configuration files are included alongside the application in the FlashpointSecurePlayerConfigs folder.
+A number of sample configuration files are included alongside the player in the FlashpointSecurePlayerConfigs folder.

 Presently, there are three Modes (ActiveX Mode, Server Mode, and Software Mode) and six Modifications (Run As Administrator, Mode Templates, Environment Variables, Downloads Before, Registry Backups, and Single Instance.)

-This application has bugs.
+This player has bugs.
 Help me find them!
 If you've found a bug, report anything unusual as an issue.

 # Modes
 The Mode determines what action Flashpoint Secure Player will perform after all of the Modifications are made.
 For example, the end goal may be to open a browser, or a specific software.
 The Mode to use is not optional.
 If it is not set, an error will occur.
 Modes are exclusive - there may only be one set at a time.